firstvideosgrp/FVG_Websuite_EU/README.md

 4. Deploying server-side Functions for sending emails.
 5. Creating an admin user account for the dashboard.

-### 4. Configure Environment Variables
+### 4. Configure Application Settings

-This project uses environment variables to manage Appwrite configuration.
-This keeps your secret keys and project identifiers secure and separate from the source code.

-#### Local Development

-1. Find the `.env.example` file in the root of the project.
-2. Create a copy of this file and name it `.env`.
+This project uses a central configuration file to manage Appwrite settings.
+You will need to edit this file with the values from your Appwrite project.

-3. Open the new `.env` file and fill in the values for each variable using the credentials and IDs from your Appwrite project.
+1. Open the `src/constants.ts` file in your code editor.

-Your local development server will automatically load these variables.

-#### Vercel Deployment

-When deploying to a hosting provider like Vercel, you must configure the environment variables in the project settings:

-1. Go to your project's dashboard on Vercel.
-2. Navigate to **Settings** > **Environment Variables**.
-3. Add each variable from the `.env.example` file with its corresponding value from your Appwrite project.
+2. Replace all placeholder values (e.g., `'YOUR_PROJECT_ID'`) with the actual IDs and credentials you obtained during the Appwrite setup.

-For a detailed list of all required variables and more in-depth setup instructions, please refer to the backend setup guide.
+For a detailed list of all required values and more in-depth setup instructions, please refer to the backend setup guide.

 ### 5. Run the Application